davber/clj-clos/README.md

 ## Testing

-You can rune the Midje unit tests by
+You can run the Midje unit tests by

 ```bash
 lein midje